phcs93/prodex/README.md

 # TO-DO

 - figure a way to use separate .html files (web loader?)
-- I could really improve the UX/UI in general but I don't have for this anymore
+- I could really improve the UX/UI in general but I don't have time for this anymore

 ## pokemon details